-From there, you can drill down to the Duplications tab in the resource viewer:
+From there, you end up in the component viewer:

-To display the source code, click on the file name.
+To display the source of a particular instance of a block, click on the file name.

 See the following blog post: Manage Duplicated Code with Sonar.